Belarusian Athletics Championships

 The Belarusian Athletics Championships is an annual outdoor track and field competition organised by the Belarusian Athletic Federation, which serves as the national championship for the sport in Belarus.

 The event was first held in 1992, following the dissolution of the Soviet Union.
 It replaced the Soviet Athletics Championships as the national event for athletes from Belarus.
 Separate annual championship events are held for cross country running, road running and racewalking events.
 There is also a Belarusian Indoor Athletics Championships.

 Events

-The competition programme features a total of 38 individual Belarusian Championship athletics events, 19 for men and 19 for women.
+The competition programme features a total of 38 individual Belarusian Championship athletics events events, 19 for men and 19 for women.
 For each of the sexes, there are seven track running events, three obstacle events, four jumps, four throws, and one combined track and field event.